FreakC-Foundation/FreakC/TUTORIAL.md

 And yes, no more [fnc], there is [meme] now =D

 ## Dani functions
-You can prints out a quote of patrick from the huge collection of...
-3 quotes that FreakC comes with :))
+You can prints out Dani's quotes :))

 	::Not as thicc as your mom.
 	Dani[meme] mom